 2. Failing to optimize for mobile

-Mobile is already the dominant platform emails get opened in, and according to The Radicati Group, 80% of mobile users are expected to access their email using their phone.
+Mobile is already the dominant platform emails get opened in, and according to The Radicati Group, by 2018, 80% of mobile users are expected to access their email using their phone.

 To optimize for mobile, make sure you are using a responsive template.
 Most popular email service providers will already have this in place.
 Also be sure to follow general email best practices such as breaking up text frequently, not going too heavy on images or videos which slow down loading times, and using buttons instead of hyperlinks to improve clickability on touch screens.

 Before you send out a single email, you need to know the intention of both that email and your wider campaign.
 Too often non-profits assume that: a) Their audience is interested in their cause, and b) They want to hear from you.